MotasemAlfarra/starter-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
 I am a researcher at Qualcomm AI Research in Amsterdam, Netherlands.
 I obtained my Ph.D. in Electrical and Computer Engineering from KAUST in Saudi Arabia advised by [Prof. Bernard Ghanem](https://www.bernardghanem.com/).
 I also obtained my M.Sc degree in Electrical Engineering from KAUST, and my undergraduate degree in Electrical Engineering from Kuwait University.
-I am interested in test-time adaptation and continual learning.
-Previously, I worked on assessing and enhancing network robustness and leveraging robust models for different applications.
+I am interested in domain shifts and LLM safety and how to combat them with test-time adaptation and continual learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.